ctz/ctz.github.com/_posts/2014-06-28-monetise-iot-through-power-markets.md

 Your business model is probably a mix of hardware sales and cloud services.
 But you're missing a trick: you should also capitalise on your extant control of energy demand.
 Here's how:

 1. Buy electricity options.
-2. Spike demand by increasing power demand for a few minutes.
+2. Spike price by increasing power demand for a few minutes.
 3. *Sell sell sell!*

 This is obviously risky, unethical, and perhaps illegal.
 But the IoT is largely *about* disregarding risks.
 The financial services industry are typically comfortable with the other downsides, so you may wish to partner with a trading firm.